ionburstcloud/send/docs/faq.md

-## How big of a file can I transfer with Firefox Send?
+## How big of a file can I transfer with Send?

 There is a 2.5GB file size limit built in to Send(1GB for non-signed in users), however, in practice you may be unable to send files that large.
 Send encrypts and decrypts the files in